Our Wild Homestead

 Our two children, Arden and Naomi, are at the center of our lives, keeping us smiling and laughing even when times are tough.

 Home, for us, is the Wild Ride Homestead—a little piece of earth just under 3 acres, right outside of Olympia, Washington.

 When we bought the place in 2016, it was all degraded pastureland that was quickly being overtaken by invasive blackberries.
 But Daron has been steadily converting it to wetland, forests, hedgerows, and garden space.

 Just three years in, the transformation has been remarkable.
 Our bird population has exploded, young trees are towering overhead, and herbaceous plants are filling in across the ground.

 Two substantial food forests are coming into their own, a seasonal pond spills into a thriving willow patch, and cottonwoods and Douglas firs are teaming up to reclaim old forestland from the blackberries.

 The kitchen garden surrounds a vibrant outdoor living space where our family can live, work, and play alongside abundant plant life, birds, and wild critters.

 Being a wild homesteader is hard work, but it’s a beautiful life.
 We’re so grateful to have this opportunity to work with nature and share this incredible space together.

 Do you want to be?
 Let’s get started.

-Use the following links to go to pages that will help you start your homestead, grow your own food, and work with nature.
+Use the following links to go to pages that will help you work with nature to grow your own food and build a natural life.